 Nice little Western

 Rory Calhoun Westerns are rarely if ever great classics of the genre but they are all worth a watch.
 Smoke, as he was known, had been a cowpuncher, among other trades, in his youth and knew something of the West.
 Given a screen test at Fox by Alan Ladd’s wife, who saw him riding, he debuted as Frank McGown but David O Selznick changed his name to Rory Calhoun.
 His first part in an oater was with Guy Madison in Massacre River in 1949 and there followed Sand, A Ticket to Tomahawk and four more B-Westerns before he hit the big time in River of No Return with Robert Mitchum and Marilyn Monroe in 1954.
 Four Guns was his eleventh Western.
 He was in thirty all told and very many TV shows; in particular, he was The Texan on CBS for two seasons, 1958 – 60.
 So it was quite a Western career.
-For me he never quite convinced, always looking a bit slick somehow, but there’s no denying that some of his cowboy films are quite good in their way.
+When I was young I was never an out-and-out Rory fan.
+He always looked a bit slick somehow.
+But as I aged (and boy, how I've aged) I have come to appreciate him in Westerns more and more.
+He wasn't quite Randolph Scott or Joel McCrea but he was certainly in the George Montgomery/Rod Cameron class, and maybe the best of them.
+The Western before this one, Dawn at Socorro, was absolutely superb (four revolvers) and Rory was outstanding in it as a Doc Holliday-ish tragic gunman.
+And Four Guns was a worthy follow-up.

 Rory Calhoun as Western tough guy.
 He almost convinces.